Common Law Over Period of Time Injuries Policy

 The aim of this policy is to simplify the process when dealing with claims relating to events that span multiple legislation (over a period of time or OPT claims) whilst still preserving the law relating to limitation periods and other provisions of the workers’ compensation legislation such as those that relate to liability and quantum issues.

-Where a worker seeks to bring an OPT claim, the date of the injury for the purposes of determining whether the Workers’ Compensation Act 1990, the WorkCover Queensland Act 1996 or the Act applies to the claim is the date the worker first consulted a relevant health practitioner about the OPT injury (the ‘injury date’).
+Where a worker seeks to bring an OPT claim, the date of the injury for the purposes of determining whether the Workers’ Compensation Act 1990, the WorkCover Queensland Act 1996 or the Act applies to the claim is the date the worker first consulted a relevant health practitioner as defined about the OPT injury (the ‘injury date’).

 This means the parties need only comply with the procedural steps under the legislation in effect at the time of the injury date.
 This includes: